Skip to content

 Mwnt Beach

 Cardigan Bay stretches from Bardsea Island in Gwynedd, all the way down to Stumble Head in Pembrokeshire.
 It’s a beautiful part of Wales, with hidden coves, sandy beaches, and coastal paths to explore on foot or by bike.
-Some of the best glamping sites in Wales can be found near Cardigan Bay too, so it’s a great place for outdoor adventure holidays.
+Some of the best glamping sites in Wales can be found near Cardigan Bay, too.

 Get the adrenaline pumping with a sailing or kayaking tour of the bay, while you keep your eyes peeled for dolphins jumping through the waves.

-Back on shore, there are several golden sand beaches to discover, from the sunny stretch at Aberporth that is popular with families, to the secret cove at Mwnt which also has a small clifftop chapel.
+Back on shore, there are several golden sand beaches to discover, from the family-friendly stretch at Aberporth to the secret cove at Mwnt with its small clifftop chapel.
 For colourful Georgian houses and delicious seafood, head up to the charming harbour town of Aberaeron.
-Or for some culture visit the 12th-century castle in historic Cardigan.
+Or for some culture, visit the 12th-century castle in historic Cardigan.

 Sgwd Ddwli Uchaf on the river Neath, near Pontneddfechan in the Vale of Neath